Chart Color Schemes

 Toongabbie's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics in Toongabbie shows strong performance, particularly among younger cohorts who have a very low prevalence of common health conditions.
+Analysis of health metrics shows strong performance throughout Toongabbie with younger cohorts particularly experiencing very low prevalence of common health conditions.

-Approximately 53% of the total population (~9,121 people) has private health cover.
-The most prevalent medical conditions are diabetes and asthma, affecting 6.0 and 5.7% of residents respectively.
-77.0% of residents declare themselves completely clear of medical ailments, compared to 0% across Greater Sydney.
-As of the latest data (2016), 14.3% of Toongabbie's population is aged 65 and over (2,442 people).
-Health outcomes among seniors require more attention than those in the broader population.
+The rate of private health cover is approximately 53% of the total population (~9,352 people), leading that of the average SA2 area.
+The most prevalent medical conditions are diabetes and asthma, impacting 6.0 and 5.7% of residents respectively.
+A significant majority, 77.0%, declare themselves completely clear of medical ailments compared to 0% across Greater Sydney.
+The area has 14.3% of residents aged 65 and over (2,503 people).
+Health outcomes among seniors require more attention than the broader population due to being above average.

 Frequently Asked Questions - Health